-2 that's -- you know, if it was me, I think that's a great model.
-I think that's what I would want to 3 emulate that, but I would, maybe periodically, have 4 5 maybe a meeting of a wider team and a better channel 13:11 to channel the information.
-But that two-way flow 6 7 I think was a good way of doing it.
-8 246 But it wasn't wider across the Trust?
-Q. 9 I couldn't see that being replicated anywhere else. Α. I know in my own role managing trainees we had 10 13:11 11 a regular monthly meeting with -- we had all the 12 trainees come and meet us.
+1 a Head of Service could be brought in.
+I think 2 that's you know, if it was me, I think that's 3 a great model.
+I think that's what I would want to 4 emulate that, but I would, maybe periodically, have 5 maybe a meeting of a wider team and a better channel 13:11 6 to channel the information.
+But that two-way flow 7 I think was a good way of doing it.
+8 246 Q. But it wasn't wider across the Trust?
+9 Α. I couldn't see that being replicated anywhere else.
+10 I know in my own role managing trainees we had 13:11 11 a regular monthly meeting with we had all the 12 trainees come and meet us.
 It was all about, again, 13 a two-way flow of information and traffic.
-So I quite like that model.
-I think I would sort of say 14 15 definitely go with that.
-13:11 A similar vein; there have been guite a few references 16 247 Q. 17 to assurances around the clinical paragraph of Aidan 18 O'Brien, but this could be about the assurance of 19 clinical practice of anybody.
-What direction did you have from the Medical Director, for example, as to how, 13:12 20 as a Clinical Director, you should be developing ways 21 22 of assuring the quality of your service so that it 23 was safe patient experience?
+So I quite 14 like that model.
+I think I would sort of say 15 definitely go with that.
+13:11 16 247 Q. A similar vein; there have been quite a few references 17 to assurances around the clinical paragraph of Aidan 18 O'Brien, but this could be about the assurance of 19 clinical practice of anybody.
+What direction did you 20 have from the Medical Director, for example, as to how, 13:12 21 as a Clinical Director, you should be developing ways 22 of assuring the quality of your service so that it 23 was safe patient experience?
 Were you given strategic 24 direction on that?
-25 The job plan, which is just too much -- there's Α. 13:12 far too much in the job plan for Clinical Director.
-26 a Head of Service could be brought in.
-I think and I'm sure continues to send consultants with a Clinical Director.
-I mean the Trust at that time,
+25 Α. No. The job plan, which is just too much there's 13:12 26 far too much in the job plan for Clinical Director.
+27 That is not a template, really, for working as 28 a Clinical Director.
+I mean the Trust at that time, 29 and I'm sure continues to send consultants with